capstone-dtire/capstone-dtire/ml/README.md

 ## preprocess_function.ipynb
-This used on Cloud Function for preprocess the image data before fed it to the model.
+This used on Cloud Function for preprocess the image data before fed into the model.